-You know, the first thing I do on arriving in Thailand is getting myself a coffee—at the 7-11 that is.
+You know, the first thing I do on arriving in Thailand is getting myself a coffee at the 7-11.
 And yes, you bet, also when I leave Thailand, it’s again the airport’s 7-11 and — a good-bye-cup-of-coffee.

-When we look at the spirit and goals of Thai Massage in the sense of a peaceful, spiritual and meditative healing bodywork modality, you can easily grasp Pichest’s idea of the 7-11 as the radical opposition of that which Thai Traditional Massage & Healing stands for.
-And the thing is, the 7-11 is certainly not attracting so-called Farangs exclusively.
+When we look at the spirit and goals of Thai Massage in the sense of a peaceful, spiritual, and meditative healing bodywork modality, you can easily grasp Pichest’s idea of the 7-11 as the radical opposition of that which Thai Traditional Massage healing stands for.
+And the thing is, the 7-11 is certainly not attracting exclusively Farangs.
 Not at all.
 It’s crowded with Thais.
 Especially a lot of young and younger Thais.

-Yes, today, we see loads of youngsters hitting the computer game-rooms after school, we see heavily overweight Thais eating junk-food and taking motorbikes for a 50 meters distance and we see too many gadget-loaded Thais craving for more and more “bling-bling.”
+Yes, today, we see loads of youngsters hitting the computer game-rooms after school, we see heavily overweight Thais eating junk-food and taking motorbikes for a fifty meters distance and we see too many gadget-loaded Thais craving for more and more “bling-bling.”
 We see Thais running after money, selling their souls and the like and yes, we see them adopting the “achievements” of the West in a maddening speed.
-What we did in two-hundred years, they do in just—twenty.
+What we did in two-hundred years, they do in just twenty.

 I do share Pichest’s concern and his sharp critique.
 It’s just painfully clear and obvious — all these profound changes can’t be ignored.
-Not in Thailand, not in South-East Asia.
+Not in Thailand, not in South-East Asia as a whole.
 We see a dazzling blend of traditional values intertwined with modern “conquests” and we wonder what’s happening and where things are heading to.